 16. Be wary of cholesterol lowering statin drugs.
-I strongly believe that overzealous prescribing of statins represents a genuine threat to brain function and here’s why: Life can’t go on without cholesterol, a basic raw material made by your liver, brain, and almost every cell in your body.
+I strongly believe that overzealous prescribing of statins represents a genuine threat to brain health and here’s why: Life can’t go on without cholesterol, a basic raw material made by your liver, brain, and almost every cell in your body.
 The brain is particularly rich in cholesterol and accounts for about a quarter of all the cholesterol we have.
 The fatty myelin sheath that coats every nerve cell and fiber is about one-fifth cholesterol.
 Neuronal communication depends on cholesterol.
 It is not surprising that a connection has been found between naturally occurring cholesterol and mental function.
 Lower levels are linked to poorer cognitive performance.
 Lowering cholesterol to abnormally and unnaturally low levels contributes to Alzheimer’s, particularly in people over 75.
-I don’t recommend it for prevention and only for middle-aged men with a history of heart disease.
-For more details, please read my book, The Great Cholesterol Myth.
+I don’t recommend it for prevention, only for middle-aged men with a history of heart disease and very high risk women.

-17. Grounding (also known as Earthing) is a powerful, simple, and natural anti-aging strategy.
+17. Grounding (also known as Earthing) is a powerful, simple, and natural anti-aging strategy for whole body and brain health.
 All you need to do is walk/sit barefoot outdoors for a half-hour or so daily or use conductive Earthing bed sheets, mats, or bands indoors, activities that give you contact to the Earth’s gentle, negative charge.
-Research is showing that such contact can reduce inflammation and stress, improves blood flow, and promotes better sleep.
+Research is showing that such contact can reduce inflammation and stress, improve blood flow, and promote better sleep.

 19. Healing music.
 Play the music of your youth.
-It will foster memories and social interactions, and alleviate stress.
+It can foster memories and social interactions as well as alleviate stress.

 20. If you have a family history of Alzheimer’s or dementia, get tested for a genetic predisposition.
 Check with your doctor.
 Specifically, the test will look for the APO E4 allele.
 APO refers to a blood protein involved in fat metabolism.
 Alleles are combinations of genes.
 The presence of two alleles identified as E4 in these proteins suggests you need to be extra mindful about protecting yourself, not just for the risk of dementia but also heart disease.